 8 Questions to Ask Before Starting Digital Advertising

-If your brand is considering digital advertising, there’s a lot to think about—search vs. display, CPC vs. CPM, CRM integrations, bid strategies.
+If your brand is considering digital advertising, there’s a lot to think about—search vs. display, CPC vs. CPM, CRM integrations, bid strategies, budget breakdowns.
 There’s no end to what you might need to consider.

 But with so much to think about, it’s important that you’re able to answer some questions about your brand position and commitment to digital marketing to ensure that you’ll be able to benefit from a digital ads campaign.
 If you can answer yes to the following eight questions, congrats—you’re ready for digital advertising!

 1. Do you willingly accept that you’re not Apple, Nike, BMW, Amazon, SalesForce, GE, Procter & Gamble, AT&T or one of their direct competitors?

 Because if not, you’re going to have a lot of trouble with online advertising.
 Inventory is expensive, the marketplace is crowded with other businesses that offer a similar service or product to yours, and resources to promote those offerings and build customer relationships are limited.
 If these aren’t truths that you’re ready to face, it’s probably time to look in the mirror.

 2. Do you already own your most valuable SERPs?